Hektor at the Supermarket

 July 23, 1987

 I recently reread this piece two or three times and I still can't decide whether I think it is any good.
-Being deep on a deadline poses its risks, as David Brooks knows well.
+Trying to think deeply on a deadline poses its risks, as David Brooks knows well.
 It might make more sense when I explain that in the summer of 1987 I was considering leaving Springfield at the age of 39, having never lived anywhere else, and was of several minds about it.

 I once met a man who liked Springfield.
 I think he was from Chicago, but I don’t recall; I was much too startled to hear his name clearly.
 I could not have been more surprised if, when he opened his mouth, a pigeon had flown out, banked a couple of turns around the room, and made a belly landing in the dip.

 My extended residence puzzles some people.
-(The fact that we spend so much time talking about what a backward place Springfield is is perhaps the best proof of what a backward place Springfield is.)
+(The fact that we spend so much time talking about what a backward place Springfield is is instead of just leaving it is perhaps the best proof of what a backward place Springfield is.)
 At times I feel like Quasimodo after he’s been asked, “Doesn’t that hump complicate your golf swing?”
 My reasons for staying are not the usual ones.
 I was not made the gift of a sinecure in the family business.
 I do not wish to be near the bedside of an ailing rich relative.
 I am not recovering from a love affair, or lamming from the IRS.
 I am not tired of life and I am not afraid of subways.
-I do not have a career in state government, and my kid is not going to be in the class play.
+I do not have a career in state government, and my kid is not going to be in the class play this spring.

 I am here, in Springfield, simply because I am not somewhere else.
 This is a reversal of the usual progression.
 Springfield is a fine place to be from.
 Had Bernard Shaw been born in Springfield instead of Dublin, he would have said, “As long as the Midwest produces men with sense enough to leave her, she does not exist in vain.”
 Alas, my lack of sense is comprehensive.